timbeyers/sip2pstn-simpledial/README.md

-# A sample Twilio app to help you enable your soft or hard phone with the power of Twilio's global telephone network.
-Below you can simply do 1-click deployment of the app to Herok and configure a single Voice URL in the Twilio console with a Twilio provisioned phone number and you can place and receive calls anywhere in the world - all you need is a internet connection.
+# A sample Twilio app to help you enable you to place calls to PSTN with your IP phone with the power of Twilio's global super network.
+## Below you can simply do 1-click deployment of the app to Heroku and configure a single Voice URL in the Twilio console
+## With a Twilio provisioned phone number and you can place and receive calls anywhere in the world - all you need is an internet connection.

 [![Build
 Status](https://secure.travis-ci.org/RobSpectre/Twilio-Hackpack-for-Heroku-and-Flask.png)]